NickStees/drupal-bootstrap-jekyll-gulp/readme.md

 ## Local Installation

+1. Clone this repo to the Drupal Themes folder as you would any other theme.
+2. This theme requires Drupal Bootstrap since its a sub-theme so install that and change the CDN to none.
-1. Inside this directory, run `npm install`.
+3. Inside this directory, run `npm install`.
 This will read the projects package.json and install all the dependencies gulp needs.

 # Usage